Scaling Structure Aware Virtual Screening to Billions of Molecules with SPRINT: Introduction

-In this work, we propose SPRINT (Structure-aware PRotein ligand INTeraction) for fast and accurate vector-based DTI predictions.
-SPRINT featurizes proteins using SaProt \citep{su_saprot_2024}, a transformer model trained by augmenting the amino acid vocabulary with discrete structure-tokens \citep{van2024fast}.
-Rather than featurizing proteins by averaging per-residue embeddings from protein sequence models, SPRINT uses a multi-head attention pooling scheme to learn a sequence-dependent aggregation.
-SPRINT is extremely fast: querying a single protein target against the ENAMINE REAL (6.7B drug) database and predicting its top-100 binders takes 7ms.
-Our main contributions are summarized as: \begin{itemize} \item We achieve a new SOTA on DTI (Table \ref{tab:dti_aupr}) and virtual screening benchmarks (Table \ref{tab:lit-pcba-results}). \item Enabling pan-proteome-scale DTI screens using vector store and retrieval, scaling to billions of molecules. \item Improving molecular property prediction using the molecule co-embeddings learned via predicting DTIs. \item Investigating attention weights and visualizing attention maps to interpret model predictions. \end{itemize}
+SPRINT is extremely fast: querying a single protein target against the ENAMINE REAL (6.7B drugs) database and predicting its top-100 binders takes 7ms when utilizing ChromaDB\citep{chroma}.
+Our main contributions are summarized as: \begin{itemize} \item Achieving excellent performance on DTI classification (Table \ref{tab:dti_aupr}), virtual screening (Table \ref{tab:lit-pcba-results}), and binding affinity prediction (Table~\ref{tab:dti_dg}). \item Enhance the second place method in the second critical assessment of computational hit-finding experiments (CACHE) challenge. \item Enabling pan-proteome-scale DTI screens using vector store and retrieval, scaling to billions of molecules. \item Improving molecular property prediction using the molecule co-embeddings learned via predicting DTIs. \item Investigating attention weights and visualizing attention maps to interpret model predictions. \end{itemize}

 Our software is available on our GitHub repository: \url{https://github.com/abhinadduri/panspecies-dti} and is also available on the web as \textit{ColabScreen}: \url{https://bit.ly/colab-screen}.